T32 Training Grant

 - NIH biosketch (max 3 pages) plus graduate transcripts (including GRE scores).

-- Two-page description of Aims and Experimental design of the student's thesis work that is ongoing and predicted for the next year that is prepared by the student.
+- One-page description of Aims and Experimental design of the student's thesis work that is ongoing and predicted for the next year that is prepared by the student.

 Please submit each package as a single PDF, which you can submit to Rebecca Taylor (taylorrr@uci.edu), UC Irvine Institute for Immunology administrative office, Hewitt Hall 3rd floor.
 All applications will be evaluated by the IFI steering committee.
 A call for applications is sent out each August and the successful applicants will be notified of support by September 1 of the training year.
 Support will be retroactive to September 1.
 Should you have any questions, please contact Rebecca Taylor at the Institute for Immunology (taylorrr@uci.edu).